JohanDevl/Export_Trakt_4_Letterboxd/README.md

 This project allows you to export your Trakt.tv data to a format compatible with Letterboxd.

-## 🚨 Important Update: Migration to Go 🚨
+## 🚀 Go Implementation 🚀

-We're migrating the application from Bash to Go for better performance, maintainability, and extended features.
-The Go version is currently under development in the `feature/go-migration` branch and includes:
+This application is now built entirely in Go, providing:

 - Modern, modular Go architecture with clean separation of concerns
 - Improved error handling and logging with multiple levels